My Strange Hero: Synopsis

 Bok-soo devises a plan to take revenge against Seolsong, and Se-ho in particular, for the lies that caused his expulsion.
-Though initially chilly, Bok-soo rekindles his relationship with Soo-jung when they learn that their grudge was driven by a series of misunderstandings: Se-ho was the one who gossiped Soo-jung's background and framed Bok-soo into playing the part of his rooftop fall, which was actually a suicide attempt.
+Though initially chilly, Bok-soo rekindles his relationship with Soo-jung when they learn that their grudge was driven by a series of misunderstandings and her hate: Se-ho was the one who gossiped Soo-jung's background and framed Bok-soo into playing the part of his rooftop fall, which was actually a suicide attempt.
 Se-ho has long been in love with Soo-jung and framed Bok-soo precisely so they would split.
 When Soo-jung confronts him about this, he openly admits his actions and warns her that, for rejecting him, he would make her and Bok-soo's lives miserable.
 Aided by his friends, Bok-soo slowly dismantles the corrupt atmosphere of Seolsong.
 In the process, they have to face the school's entire upper management, all of whom want to preserve the status quo.
-Upon collecting enough evidences, Bok-soo uploads a YouTube video containing documents that implicate Seolsong's corruption.
+Upon collecting enough evidences, Bok-soo uploads a video containing documents that implicate Seolsong's corruption.

 The ensuing scrutiny convinces Se-gyeong to depose her son and engineer a scapegoat so the school's reputation could be protected.
 Se-ho, having had a change of heart and sick of being mistreated by his mother, forms an alliance with Bok-soo to further scrutinize Seolsong and bring them to court.
 Bok-soo publicizes Se-gyeong's plan to turn Seolsong into a corporation, and Soo-jung further testifies against her at the cost of her job.
 Se-ho, meanwhile, admits the truth about his suicide attempt.
 Not willing to surrender, Se-gyeong blackmails Se-ho into becoming a scapegoat and plans to close Seolsong.
 Bok-soo, Soo-jung, their friends, and the teachers band together to prevent her from entering the school long enough until the police arrive to arrest her, having been tipped by Se-ho regarding his mother's crimes.

 In the aftermath of Se-gyeong's arrest, Seolsong becomes a public school.
 Se-ho moves to the United States to recover, while Bok-soo receives his high school diploma a year later.
 Four years later, Bok-soo is teaching at Seolsong, while Soo-jung finally becomes a teacher through legitimate means.